SteveDoyle2/NASTRAN-95/um/bulk.md

 L          Identification number of DAREA or DAREAS and LOADC card set which
            defines A (Integer > 0).

-M          Identification number of DELAY or DELAYS card set which defines ç
+M          Identification number of DELAY or DELAYS card set which defines Ã§
            (Integer >= 0).

 N          Identification number of DPHASE or DPHASES card set which defines
-           é in degrees (Integer >= 0).
+           Ã© in degrees (Integer >= 0).

 TB         Set identification number of TABLEDi card which gives B(f)
            (Integer >= 0).

-TP         Set identification number of TABLEDi card which gives í(f) in
+TP         Set identification number of TABLEDi card which gives Ã­(f) in
            degrees (Integer >= 0).

 Remarks
 -------
-1. If any of M, N, or TP are zero, the corresponding ç, é, or í(f) will be zero.
+1. If any of M, N, or TP are zero, the corresponding Ã§, Ã©, or Ã­(f) will be zero.

 2. Dynamic load sets must be selected in the Case Control Deck (DLOAD = SID)